-The cost of tuition for the MSN program is $595-695 per credit depending on the concentration you choose.
+The cost of tuition for the MSN program depends on the concentration you choose.
 Overall cost can be reduced through transfer credit from prior college coursework, scholarships and grants, loans, VA and military benefits, and several additional options for financial aid.

 With Herzing University, you are never alone, and we offer many options to help you invest in yourself, earn your master’s degree in nursing and go from BSN to MSN.